Skip to content

 Decision Rule

-If a decision makes the theme look more sci-fi but reduces clarity, maintainability, accessibility, or trust, reject it.
+If a change makes the site feel more sci-fi but less trustworthy, less readable, or less maintainable, reject it.

 Related Reading